mariolizanac/Linaro-O.S.-for-Zybo/README.md

 Readme not finished!!

-The commands are writing in such a way that you should only copy and paste them.
+The code is written in such a way that you should only copy and paste them.

 A lot of information have been obtained from: http://www.dbrss.org/zybo/tutorial4.html